Why Women Pursue Breast Augmentation Surgery

 Recovering From Breast Augmentation

-Following breast augmentation surgery in Portland, patients should expect to take one to two weeks off from work or their normal routine.
+Following cosmetic breast augmentation surgery in Portland, patients should expect to take one to two weeks off from work or their normal routine.
 Patients will be instructed to wear a surgical bra to help with recovery and reduce any swelling.
 During the initial phase of the recovery period, patients should get plenty of rest and avoid any strenuous activity, including heavy lifting, lifting the arms higher than shoulder height, or exercising.

 Patients may experience a tightness in the implant area as their body conforms to the new implants.
 Often, discomfort can be controlled with prescribed pain medication.
 During a follow-up appointment, Dr. Bohley will let patients know when it is safe to stop wearing the surgical bra and when they can return to their usual activities, including their fitness regimens.